 A perfectly sustainable business would have zero waste and would require zero input outside of growth.
 And it is possible.
 For instance, supplying the electricity for some offices from a renewable energy source would create zero waste, being a completely sustainable business.

 The 3 Energy Efficiency Facts

 I will end up focusing on 3 faces of energy efficiency, to understand why it has been growing over the current century.
 We could call it as the 3 ingredients for an energy efficiency revolution:

-- Technological improvement: there is a constant development of smart technologies that bring intelligence in systems like HVAC (heating, ventilation and air conditioning), or just in the way electricity is distributed.
+- Technological improvement: there is a constant development of smart technologies that bring intelligence to systems like HVAC (heating, ventilation and air conditioning), or just in the way electricity is distributed.
 What intelligence does to efficiency is helping and making sure appliances, equipment or facilities operate when it’s crucial.

-The energy efficiency revolution is already a thing and people need to be aware of what does this revolution imply and how can it be achieved.
+The energy efficiency revolution is already a thing and people need to be aware of what this revolution implies and how can it be achieved.
 There is no way of contributing to the world’s sustainability without being efficient.
 Thus, there is no way of being efficient without managing energy and using it properly.